vikingaman12/swaglabs_practice/README.md

 # swaglabs_practice

-This is a simple Automation FrameWork Project that I am currently Practicing to dhow and improve my skills.
+This is a simple Automation FrameWork Project that I am currently Practicing to show and improve my skills.

 ## Project Title:
 An End to End Selenium Webdriver Project with Java.